Crypto Demo Account vs. Real Account - Psychology lesson

 When reality does not meet expectations, anxiety rises and the vulnerability to hasty decisions is much greater.
 Although keeping emotions from influencing one’s decisions might seem easy, it is, in fact, an issue most cryptocurrency traders have to deal with.
 Thus, it is crucial to understand the two main aspects of cryptocurrency trading psychology.
 Just keep reading to find out more.

 Keep your expectations real

-The common mistake those new to the cryptocurrency trading make is letting the panic get to them whenever there is a small problem.
-Many of them then practice the double up strategy (martingale), meaning they invest a double amount of what they have lost hoping they can get their balance back to where it was.
+The common mistake those new to cryptocurrency trading make is letting the panic get to them whenever there is a small problem.
+Many of them then practice the double-up strategy (martingale), meaning they invest double the amount of what they have lost hoping they can get their balance back to where it was.
 However, not only is this very risky, it just does not work in the long run.
-As many of the experienced traders say, learning to lose is the first step towards success.
+As many experienced traders say, learning to lose is the first step toward success.

 Stay calm and focused

 It is hard to get a real feel of the cryptocurrency market environment when starting as a demo account trader.
 It is the same as playing a poker game not using any real money.
 There is almost no stress, no pressure, and most importantly no responsibility for one’s actions.

 Although cryptocurrency market conditions are no different using a demo account or a real account, users’ behaviour does change when transitioning from one to the other.
 To stay in perspective, keep in mind that what matters are your monthly results.
 Shift your focus from small gains and losses to seeing the bigger picture.
 In other words, your last trades’ outcomes say nothing about how successful you really are or can be.